torchbox/nhs-organisations/README.rst

         python manage.py migrate nhsorganisations

-4. Populate data from the included fixture:
+4. Populate data by pulling from the NHSI website:

     .. code-block:: console

-        python manage.py loaddata organisations.json
+        python manage.py pull_organisations_from_nhsi_site

 Keeping your local data up-to-date
 ==================================

-The latest version of the app will always include an up-to-date ``organisation.json`` fixture, which will be complete and correct at the time that version is released.
-But, fixtures are only any good for populating databases from scratch (HINT: great for use in tests!).

-Once you're using organisation data in your project, you need a different mechanism to keep that data up-to-date.

 Currently, the NHS Improvement Corporate Website is the closest thing we have to a 'source of truth', and the only place we know of that serves the data in a way that can be easily consumed by other apps (as JSON, at the URL: https://improvement.nhs.uk/organisations.json)